syncfusion-content/blazor-docs/blazor/combobox/cascading.md

 ## Cascading with filtering

-In this sample, if a country is selected from countries DropDownList, the respective StateID, CountryID and Capital are loaded in the below textbox.
+In this sample, if a country is selected from countries ComboBox then the respective StateID, CountryID and Capital are loaded in the below textbox.

 {% highlight cshtml %}